-Three written examinations:
+Three written exams:

-- Physiological Factors Affecting Performance (two hours) - 30% - 2.
-Psychological Factors Affecting Performance (one hour) - 20% - Socio-cultural Issues in Physical Activity and Sport (one hour) - 20%
+- 1. Physiological Factors Affecting Performance (two hours) 30% - 2.
+Psychological Factors Affecting Performance (one hour) 20% - 3.
+Socio-cultural Issues in Physical Activity and Sport (one hour) - 20%

 As well as: Practical Performance (one sport) and Evaluation and Analysis of Performance for improvement (EAPI) - 30%